 - City Events

-- Budget Preparation for the Mayor and Council/City Secretary's Office
+- Budget Preparation for the Mayor and Council, Legal, and City Secretary's Office

 - Proclamations and Service Flags

 What is a City Secretary?

 In 1934, the eminent political scientist, Professor William Bennett Munro, writing in one of the first text books on municipal administration about the municipal clerk/city secretary’s office stated: “No other office in municipal service has so many contracts.
 It serves the mayor, the city council, the city manager (when there is one), and all administrative departments without exception.
 All of them call upon it, almost daily, for some service or information.
 Its work is not spectacular, but it demands versatility, alertness, accuracy, and no end of patience.
 The public does not realize how many loose ends of city administration this office pulls together.”